Kaskikot, Nepal: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types C, D and M. Check that you choose the right kind.
-Many adapters currently being sold are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C, D and M. Check that you find the correct type.
+The majority of adapters on sale are simply plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 Airplane phone mount